-Vermont’s oldest and largest Jewish congregation, Ohavi Zedek Synagogue (or OZ) was founded in 1885 by 18 Jewish immigrants from Lithuania.
-Today we are a community of about 325 families.
+We embrace innovation in Jewish practice and culture while standing rooted in our tradition.
+We are Vermont’s oldest and largest Jewish congregation.
+Ohavi Zedek Synagogue (or OZ) was founded in 1885 by 18 Jewish immigrants from Lithuania.
+Today we are a community of about 300 families.
 Our vibrant, egalitarian and inclusive congregation is committed to embracing tradition while actively participating in our changing Jewish world.
 Our membership consists of individuals and families from every liberal Jewish background: Conservative, Reform, Reconstructionist and Renewal.
 We are a kehilla (a sacred community) where everyone is welcome, including intermarried and LGBTQ families.
 Whether your interest in Judaism is religious, social, educational, or simply about Tikkun Olam (Ohavi Zedek means “lovers of justice”) you will find a home at OZ.
 We embrace our diversity as our greatest strength.

 Ohavi Zedek is committed to being a vibrant Jewish community in Vermont, embracing traditions while actively participating in the changing Jewish world.

 Eighteen people created Ohavi Zedek Synagogue, Vermont’s oldest and largest Jewish Congregation, in 1885.
 Ohavi Zedek has grown to include approximately 300 families who are a diverse blend of descendents of those earlier settlers and a growing group of newcomers to Vermont.
 Ohavi Zedek, which means Lovers of Justice, offers religious, spiritual, educational and community services and programs to people of all ages.